Basement Waterproofing & Foundation Repair in Duluth-Superior, MN

 Basement drainage systems, wall anchors, and concrete lifting solutions are just what you need if you want to protect your home’s structure.Schedule Free Inspection

-Summer is the muggiest time of year in Duluth-Superior, but did you know that you can eliminate some of that suffocating humidity by waterproofing your basement or crawl space?
+Summer is the muggiest time of year in the Duluth-Superior metro area , but did you know that you can eliminate some of that suffocating humidity by waterproofing your basement or crawl space?
 Due to the stack effect, 50% of the air that you breathe in your home comes from your home’s sub-level.
 A humid basement or crawl space can cause problems with your indoor temperature and humidity levels, so the only way to combat this is by investing in waterproofing solutions.

 A Duluth-Superior basement or crawl space isn’t fully waterproof until there’s a system in place to combat flooding, groundwater, seepage, and humidity.
 If any sort of flooding occurs, then interior drains and sump pumps can collect the water and pump it out.
 The same system can be put in place to prevent the foundation from being exposed to excessive amounts of groundwater.